danielabar/meblog/src/markdown/testing-faraday-with-rspec.md

 ### Problems

 While this works, it feels a little clunky.
 We have to know some details of Faraday like the fact that calling `get` returns a `Faraday::Response` object.
 If a future release of Faraday will refactor to return a different object, then this test will fail even the refactored object behaves exactly the same as in the previous version.
-Generally speaking, use of stubs/mocks can make a test brittle because its verifying some implementation details rather than only focusing on the expected return value of a method.
+Generally speaking, use of stubs/mocks can make a test brittle because its verifying some implementation details rather than focusing on the expected return value of a method.

-Also the double stubbing required - once for `Faraday.get` and again for the response double it returns makes the test hard to read.
+Also the double stubbing required - once for `Faraday.get` and again for the response double it returns, makes the test hard to read.

 Another issue occurs when trying to add another Weather API request.
 For example, in addition to the current weather `/current.json`, there's another endpoint for the future weather at `/forecast.json`.
 When using `Faraday.get`, each request has to repeat the base url, headers, and common parameters such as the API key, for example: